 After Passport Control and Customs, follow signs to baggage claim.
 Delayed baggage must be reported to your airline's lost luggage counter before exiting the baggage claim area.

-After claiming your bags, exit into the airport lobby and look for an ASA sign or a sign with your name on it.
+After claiming your bags, exit into the airport lobby and look for a FUA sign or a sign with your name on it.

 Staff cannot meet you at Baggage Claim.

-03 Meet ASA Staff
+03 Meet FUA Staff

-Once you've found an ASA staff member or driver, we'll take you to your program housing.
+Once you've found a FUA staff member, they will take you to your program housing.